-The analysis of stable wake areas and lengths demonstrates that deeper PBLs support faster wake recovery in a statistically significant way.
+595 The analysis of stable wake areas and lengths in the LA100 simulations demonstrates that deeper PBLs support faster wake recovery in a statistically significant way.
 The PBLH is inversely proportional to wake area and length, but other variables likely contribute to influencing the variability of wake extent.
 In a 55-day set of mesoscale simulations, Pryor et al. (2021) also suggest a negative relationship between PBLH and a normalized wake extent parameter.
 The large-eddy simulations of Maas and Raasch (2022) also find that wakes, at least for very large wind farms, tend to be longer with shallower boundary layers.

-450 5 Conclusions
+600 5 Conclusions

-Here, we assess the meteorological impact of offshore wind farms over an annual cycle using one year of WRF simulations with and without wind plants incorporated into the model.
-We assess the difference in hub-height wind speed, 10 m wind speed, 2 m temperature, surface heat flux, hub-height turbulence, surface turbulence, and boundary-layer height during different stability classifications and ambient wind speeds in the Massachusetts-Rhode Island lease area.
-We also demonstrate develop and demonstrate a machine-learning approach to identify wind plant wakes, and use this method to demonstrate the relationship between boundary-layer height and boundary-layer height and both the area and length of the wind plant wake.
+Here, we assess the simulated meteorological impact of offshore wind farms over an annual cycle using one year of WRF simulations with and without wind plants incorporated into the model, testing the limits of different amounts of turbine-added turbulence.
+We assess the difference in hub-height wind speed, 10 m wind speed, hub-height turbulence, surface turbulence, 2 m temperature, surface heat flux, hub-height turbulence, surface turbulence, and boundary-layer height during different stability classifications and ambient wind speeds in the Massachusetts-Rhode Island lease area.
+We also develop and demonstrate a machine-learning approach to identify wind plant wakes, and use this method to demonstrate the relationship between boundary-layer height and both the area and length of the wind plant wake.
+These simulations, without wind turbines, were validated in comparison to offshore profiling lidar observations in Rosencrans et al. (2024).
+We distinguish the micrometeorological impacts of wind turbines by atmospheric stability.
+Further, for stably stratified cases, when wake effects are expected to be the